U.S. Agency for Global Media Fellowship Program

 You may be eligible to receive academic credit for your participation in this program.
 However, credits are determined and awarded by each university.
 You are responsible for arranging any academic credit through your college or university.
 You should discuss arrangements with your institution, prior to starting the program and let TWC know the specific requirements of your university.

 Dates and Deadlines

-Decision Notification: November – December, 2022 (Applicants are notified when they are selected for interviews until all positions are filled)
+Decision Notification: Mid July 2023 (Applicants are notified when they are selected for interviews until all positions are filled or until mid July)